 Cubs can be killed by large predators like wolves or mountain lions.
 Most adult black bears that are killed are done so because of encounters with humans; their deaths resulting from gunshots, trapping, motor vehicle accidents or other interactions with people.

 Adult vocalizations vary from a loud growl when fighting, to a woof-woof to warn cubs of danger, to a whimper to call cubs.
 Cubs can produce shrill howls when lonely or frightened.

+Adult females establish their territories during the summer.
+Males have a home range of 15 miles or more, often overlapping the smaller ranges of several females.
 Mating season peaks from June to mid-July.
 Females give birth once every other year, sometimes waiting three or four years between pregnancies.
 Pregnancy lasts about 220 days, which includes a delayed implantation.
 Fertilized eggs are not implanted in the uterus until fall; embryonic development occurs during the last 10 weeks of the pregnancy.
 Litters of two to three cubs (sometimes as little as one or as many as five or six) are born in January or February.
 Cubs are born naked and blind and will remain in the den with their hibernating mother to nurse thorughout the winter.
 Cubs are weaned at six to eight months old, but will remain and den with mother during their second winter.
 American black bears can live 30 years or more.